 See 'Children: Safety' for more information.

 Although the Code defines a child as anyone under 16, some rules also require placement away from young people (i.e. 16-17).
 We therefore advise marketers to check the audience profiles of any media they plan to advertise in, in order to satisfy themselves that they are not at risk of targeting the wrong age groups.
-Marketers of alcoholic drinks, gambling products, lotteries, electronic cigarettes and foods/soft drinks high in fat, salt or sugar (HFSS) should take special care.
+Marketers of alcoholic drinks, gambling products and foods/soft drinks high in fat, salt or sugar (HFSS) should take special care.
 Similarly, marketing communications for diets should not appeal particularly to those under 18 (Rule 13.3) and care should be taken to place such ads appropriately.

-When it comes to social media, as well as taking audience composition-based steps to prevent users who are registered as under 16 from viewing age-restricted ads, the ASA is likely to expect marketers to make full use of any tools available to them, such as interest-based targeting and any linked external data, to ensure that ads are targeted at age-appropriate users, particularly given that it is possible for younger users to misreport their age.
+When it comes to social media, as well as taking audience composition-based steps to prevent users who are registered as under age from viewing age-restricted ads, the ASA is likely to expect marketers to make full use of any tools available to them, such as interest-based targeting and any linked external data, to ensure that ads are targeted at age-appropriate users, particularly given that it is possible for younger users to misreport their age.

 Where such tools are available, the ASA has ruled that the general 25% consideration in the targeting rule does not apply.
 As many social media ads can be (and usually are) targeted at a defined set of users the ASA does not consider it relevant that less than 25% of the total platform audience is under-age, and expect marketers to be taking all reasonable steps to exclude under-age consumers from the targeted audience.